Serviced Apartments in South Korea

 Key Takeaways

-• Average monthly rate for a serviced apartment is $3000
+• The average monthly rate for a serviced apartment is $3000.

 Popular Cities in South Korea